ouidhi/future_of_genres/README.md

 indie = df['indie music']
 ```

-For each genre, following steps were taken to create a 2 year forecast.
-I have shown the detailed process for hte genre Hip-hop here but the same procedure id used for the other 8 genres.
+3. **For each genre, following steps were taken to create a 2 year forecast.**
+*I have shown the detailed process for the genre Hip-hop here but the same procedure id used for the other 8 genres.*

-1. Stationarity Check
+i.
+Stationarity Check
 Conducted Augmented Dickey-Fuller (ADF) tests on each genre's time series.
 Stationarity is necessary for ARIMA/SARIMA models to perform well.